Drake Rang in His 31st Birthday With a Re-Bar Mitzvah

 Drake's 31st birthday party may be the best he's ever had.

 In honor of his newest milestone, the rapper rang in his special day in Bar Mitzvah style.
-He and his celebrity guests headed to Poppy in Los Angeles on Monday night to toast to the star's birthday at midnight—and it was A-list all the way.
+After dining at Catch, he and his celebrity guests met up at Poppy in Los Angeles on Monday night to toast to the star's birthday at midnight—and it was A-list all the way.
 There was no shortage of famous faces at the bash with Leonardo DiCaprio, Tobey Maguire, Jamie Foxx, Kelly Rowland, Hailey Baldwin, Lamar Odom and more all there to honor Drizzy.

 Drake turned back the clock somewhat considering the theme was a sporty "Re-Bar Mitzvah."
 According to a source, the theme was inspired by Drake's age, which, if you reverse it, is 13—the age in which a Jewish teen celebrates his Bar Mitzvah.
 It's probably safe to say his teenage self would have totally dug this soirée.